MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 **High Performance Analysis (HPA)**

 HPA functions in ScaleR do the heavy lifting in terms of data science.
 Most HPA functions are portable across multiple computing platforms, including Windows and RedHat Linux workstations and servers, and distributed computing platforms such as Hadoop.
 You can do exploratory analysis on your laptop, then deploy the same analytics code on a Hadoop cluster.
-The underlying ScaleR engine in R Server handles the distribution of the computations across cores and nodes automatically.
+The underlying RevoScaleR engine in Machine Learning Server handles the distribution of the computations across cores and nodes automatically.

 ## How ScaleR distributes jobs in Spark